What is a "prototype story"?

-If your adapted template story is ready but your audience isn't, you probably won't get far.
+If your adapted prototype story is ready but your audience isn't, you probably won't get far.
 Watch for these signs that your audience is ready:

-If they ask a big question like, "What is Christianity anyway?" or "Do you really believe such and such?" the template story gives the big picture.
-Caution: watch them to make sure you are not giving more detail in your template than they were wanting.
+If they ask a big question like, "What is Christianity anyway?" or "Do you really believe such and such?" the prototype story gives the big picture.
+Caution: watch them to make sure you are not giving more detail in your prototype than they were wanting.

 If they make an unfair criticism of Christians like, "Christians are so judgmental," you can say, "Those are all Christians who don't realize that the biblical story is about healing, blessing, and connecting, not judging.
 Would you like to hear the story they don't know?
 It takes about 3 or 4 minutes for me to tell it."

 If they describe a pain or problem of theirs that shows they are missing out on the benefits of God's campaign, you may say, "I'm sure God doesn't want you to be feeling that.
 He's actually on a campaign to end that kind of feeling.
 Do you want to hear about it?"

 If the audience is not ready but the Spirit of Jesus nudges us to use the prototype story anyway, we go ahead.
 It may not seem like the smartest thing to do from a human point of view, but this is not our campaign.
 It's God's campaign, and sometimes he wants his story told whether people look ready to us or not.